-Your ZENTEC 9002B comes with a standard set of firmware (ROM/PROM) subroutines which handle all keyboard control and display functions.
+Your ZENTEC 9003 comes with a standard set of firmware (ROM/PROM) subroutines which handle all keyboard control and display functions.
 A table look up subroutine list is provided so that these subroutines can be used in any customer application programs you may write, thus simplifying the application programming task.
+Keyboard keys are provided to enable the user to conveniently branch to customer application programs.
+Thus providing a ready means to use the programmability features of your 9003.